-In an updated review of the medicinal value of the Siberian native fungus called chaga, the authors underscore the almost unbelievable value of this humble organism for functional medicine.
+In an updated review of the medicinal value of the Siberian native fungus called chaga, international researchers underscored the almost unbelievable value of this humble organism for functional medicine.

-Their review, synthesizing old and brand new work on chaga, describes its anticancer, antioxidant, anti-diabetic, anti-inflammatory, antimicrobial, and immunomodulating properties as “remarkable.”
+Their review, synthesizing old and brand new studies on chaga, describes its anticancer, antioxidant, anti-diabetic, anti-inflammatory, antimicrobial, and immunomodulating properties as “remarkable.”

 As World at Large reports, there is a very wide, very blurred line separating food from medicine.
 Nearly all known diseases are diagnosed alongside nutrient deficiencies, from bone cancer to sepsis.